jpmondoni/instagram_explorer/To_Do.md

 * Fetch images and posts on .zip file
 * Use pages or scroll loading
 * Implement hashtag combo search
-* Imporve layout responsiveness, usage, etc.
+* Improve layout responsiveness, usage, etc.

 # Back end
 * Improve VaderSentiment analysis with stem function and paragraph usagae
 * Improve WordNet depth and usage
+* Cross validate if a post id was previously analyzed
+* Use asynchronous database persistence
+* Improve session data usage

 # Data Visualization
 * Create functions to understand trends and give insights about hashtags